ndrean/phoenix_solid/README.md

 export default socket;
 ```

 We also built a helper `useChannel`.
 It attaches a channel to the socket with a topic and returns the channel, ready to be used (`.on`, `.push`).
 Use it every time you need to create a channel and communicate with the backend.
 It has a cleaning stage in its life cycle.
-For example, the SPA has a navigation; when we use a page, it opens a channel for the data in this page, and when we leave this page, this channel is closed.
+For example, the SPA has navigation; when we use a page, it opens a channel for the data on this page, and when we leave this page, this channel is closed.

 ```js
 import { onCleanup } from "solid-js";